TheLordVier/converting_images_to_sketch/README.md

 1. Place your original images in the `original_images` directory.
 2. Run the script `sketch.py`.
 3. The resulting sketch images will be saved in the `processed_images` directory.
+4. To clone the repository, execute the following command in your terminal:

+`git clone git@github.com:TheLordVier/converting_images_to_sketch.git`

+5. Once cloned, navigate into the project directory:

+`cd converting_images_to_sketch`

+6. Install the required dependencies by running:

+`pip install -r requirements.txt`

+7. You are now ready to use the script to convert your images into sketches.

 ## Dependencies